mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 The next step after fetching remote changes is to examine the pending changes for conflicting changes, and applying any pending "remote" changes that have no conflicts.

+This "first pass" on reconciling changes adheres to the basic theme **_favor `update` actions over `remove` actions_**.
+The rationale is that -- when conflicting actions are encountered -- it is better to keep data the user meant to remove than it is to remove data the user meant to keep (and update).

 This step is performed as follows:

 1. A read/write IndexedDB transaction is opened against the `pending` and targeted collections (`items` and `keystores`).